Travel firms cancel holidays as violence grips Egypt

 The latest travel warnings are a bitter blow to people like Sharbagy who said media coverage of the deadly violence was partly to blame for hurting business.

-"Most of the events are 600 km (370 miles) away in Cairo and in Alexandria, but people just don't realize that," he told Reuters by telephone.
+"Most of the events are 600 km (370 miles) away in Cairo and in Alexandria, but people just don't realise that," he told Reuters by telephone.

 "Downtown Hurghada is absolutely quiet.
 All I saw today were some people and police sitting together protecting the church."